-What you can expect from me-You can expect me to work hard to facilitate your learning, be available to help you individually on an as-needed basis, and to be dedicated to your success.
-I will regularly post announcements for our class and will answer questions concerning assignments and course content.
-I will make best efforts to respond to your inquiries within 24 hours, M-F. Please be patient and know that I am responding to lots of students.
+- You can expect me to work hard to facilitate your learning, be available to help you individually on an as-needed basis & to be dedicated to your success. - I will regularly post Canvas announcements for our class and will answer questions concerning assignments and course content. - I will make best efforts to respond to your inquiries within 24 hours, M-F. Please be patient and know that I am responding to lots of students. - You are more than welcome to schedule an online or F2F meeting with me for any concerns or help you may need along the way.